CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 **Innovation** to shared responsabilities model, innovate with technologies such as advanced analytics, IoT and automation at scale
 **Productivity** infrastructure, and security, automate compliance *AWS is responsible for security of the cloud and the customer is responsible for security in the cloud*
   ##### Roles
-  * Cloud architect: Is the subject matter expert for the team.
+  * cloud architect: is the subject matter expert for the team.
 Is the tipical lateral move for an IT solution Architect
   * 🟣 AWS System Operation(SysOps):  It oversees the server, network and desktop teams
   * System Administrator: Must be proficient with configuration management and changes.
   * Security administrator